Bay-class lifeboat

-The Bay Class Lifeboat is a Robert Allan Ltd. modification of the shorter Royal National Lifeboat Institution's Severn-class lifeboat to meet the needs of the Canadian Coast Guard for off-shore search and rescue operations in severe conditions.
-They are referred to as the Bay class as each one is named after a Canadian bay.
+The Bay-class lifeboat is a Robert Allan Ltd. modification of the 17 m Royal National Lifeboat Institution (RNLI) Severn-class lifeboat, designed to meet the needs of the Canadian Coast Guard for off-shore search and rescue operations in severe conditions.
+They are referred to as the Bay class, as each one is named after a Canadian bay.

 Programme

-In 2015, the Canadian Coast Guard announced a request for proposals (RFP) to build up to ten new search and rescue lifeboats as part of Canada's National Shipbuilding Procurement Strategy.
-The total has now been increased to 20, with Hike Metal Products of Wheatley, Ontario and Chantier Naval Forillon of Gaspé, Quebec equally building 10 each.
+In 2015, the Canadian Coast Guard announced a request for proposals (RFP) to build up to ten new search and rescue lifeboats, as part of Canada's National Shipbuilding Procurement Strategy.
+The total was increased to 20, with Hike Metal Products of Wheatley, Ontario and Chantier Naval Forillon of Gaspé, Quebec equally building 10 each.

-The vessels are intended to replace the Coast Guard's ten Arun-class lifeboats, which averaged 18 years of service at the time of the RFP.
+The vessels are intended to replace the Coast Guard's ten lifeboats, which averaged 18 years of service at the time of the RFP.

-The new design is the work of Canadian nautical architectural firm Robert Allan Ltd. and is a modification of the Severn-class lifeboat, making the vessels more suited to the extreme weather conditions that can be found off Newfoundland and Nova Scotia.
-Capable of 23.5 kn, the new vessels will be faster than the earlier 18.5kt Arun-class vessels.
-They are capable of operating in 12 m waves, and in wind conditions at 12 on the Beaufort scale.
-The vessels' hulls will be aluminum, not FRC (fibre reinforced composite), as with the original Severn design.
+The new design is the work of Canadian nautical architectural firm Robert Allan Ltd. and is a modification of the UK-designed Severn-class lifeboat (operated by the RNLI), making the vessels more suited to the extreme weather conditions that can be found off Newfoundland and Nova Scotia.